logo for marriage-success-secrets.com

 These days most people accept divorce as a way of life, completely unaware of the damage they are doing to their children.
 Tell your friends, acquaintances and co-workers to read these shocking statistics about divorce and children.
 It may help save a child’s life down the road.
 (And no, I’m not figuratively speaking either….just keep reading to find out what I mean.)

-Statistics about Children and Divorce
+Children and Divorce Statistics

-1. Half of all American children will witness the breakup of a parent’s marriage.
+Children and Divorce Statistics1.
+Half of all American children will witness the breakup of a parent’s marriage.
 Of these, close to half will also see the breakup of a parent’s second marriage.”
 (Furstenberg, Peterson, Nord, and Zill, “Life Course”)

 2. Among the millions of children who have seen their parents divorce, one of every 10 will also live through three or more parental marriage breakups.
 (The Abolition of Marriage, Gallagher)